Last Updated on November 2, 2021 by Danny

 For people on a budget, CAD Audio Stage7 would be great.
 It is inexpensive, has a lot of good microphones, and is pretty much an excellent bang for the buck.

 However, if you want the best possible sound, you should check out the Audix DP5A.
-It is a no-compromise mic kit that lets each of your drums shine!
-While expensive, nothing beats it.
+It is a no-compromise mic kit that lets each of your drums shine and is literally the beset among all the best drum mic kits!
+While thse are expensive microphones (Very!), nothing beats it.

-Have a blast recording your drums with these mic sets!
+Have a blast recording your drums with these best drum mic kits!